ahester57/private-chain/README.md

 # geth-private
 #### Austin Hester

-Contains scripts and whatnot for running a private ethereum blockchain
+Contains scripts and whatnot for running a private ethereum blockchain, as well as some example Smart Contracts and documentation about geth and truffle.

 ### Prerequisites

-	> go-ethereum-1.7.3-stable (geth)
+	> go-ethereum-1.8.2-stable (geth)
 	> go-1.8+
-	> nodejs-1.8+
+	> nodejs@9.x
-	> truffle
+	> truffle@4.1.x+
 	> [optional] Mist browser

 ### Installation